russjeffery/DudaAPI-Slate/source/includes/_multiscreen.md

 site_default_domain | String | Will return the default sub-domain of the site.
 This value will look like: <site_name>.dudaone.com or <site_name>.mutliscreensite.com (partners only).
-This will be returned even if the site is not published, the site is only accessible on this domain if it is published site_name | String | The unique site name of the site, should be the same as the site_name returned during the creation of the site account_name | String | The name (usually an email address) of the account that owns the site preview_site_url | String | A direct URL to a the three-screen preview of the website in it's current state while in design.
+This will be returned even if the site is not published, the site is only accessible on this domain if it is published site_name | String | The unique site name of the site, should be the same as the site_name returned during the creation of the site account_name | String | The name (usually an email address) of the account that owns the site preview_site_url | String | A direct URL to a the three-screen preview of the website in its current state while in design.
 This white labeled URL non-authenticated and can be accessed by anyone online last_published_date | date time | The date of the most recent publication of the website. first_published_date | date time | The date of when this website was first published.
-Note that if you unpublish the website and republish it, the first_published_date will not change publish_status | String | The current status of the website.
+Note that if you unpublished the website and republish it, the first_published_date will not change publish_status | String | The current status of the website.
 There are three possible values.
 (1) PUBLISHED: The website is live, published and being paid for.
 (2) UNPUBLISHED: The website was once published, but is now canceled and not available online.
 (3) NOT_YET_PUBLISHED: Means the site has never been published before business_site_info | Object | [See above (in the create site section) for details of the business_info returned](#site_business_info-object).
 Duda will only return data that it has about the site external_uid | String | Optional placeholder to be used to reference/link the created Site to some unique identifier origin from external system